Reading

 • Additional opportunities for exposure to a variety of genres through the the English unit which develops the children’s understanding of the text structure and helps the formation of a 'Writer's Toolkit'.

-• Daily whole class reading in Key Stage 2 and daily RWInc Phonics in Key Stage 1 and Reception.
+• Daily whole class reading in Key Stage 2 (and when appropriate in Key Stage 1, and daily RWInc Phonics in Key Stage 1 and Reception.
 This extract is often linked to a theme to ensure strong cross-curricular links where appropriate and teaches children the key reading skills.

 • In addition to this, there are other opportunities throughout the week to teach reading and promote positive attitudes towards reading.
 This will include the class reader, class book talk, quality texts chosen as the reading spine and reading integrated throughout other subjects e.g. research and through the writing curriculum.